"It is better to rise from life as from a banquet - neither thirsty nor drunken."

 When it all comes down to it take a look at the big picture.
 If you are enjoying life with the people you love and eating foods that don’t make you sick you’re on the right track.
 If you love yourself and enjoy moving your body every day you’re on the right track.
 If you get off track…remind yourself it’s only a few steps to get right back on it.

 Til next time BOOMers.
 Bring it in, fists together…1,2,3, BOOM!
 Now keep that chin up and go slay the day!

 Ready to start your own journey with Coach Lance?
 Contact him here, get started immediately.
 Combine his program with a membership at LFT and you will be unstoppable!
-Your first 2 weeks are free!
 Sign up here and start today!